Your Best Laboratory DI Water System Manufacturer

 - ABS engineering plastic casing is all-plastic, anti-acid corrosion, beautiful look, and light weight.

-Applications of NEWater Laboratory DI Water System
+Applications of NEWater Laboratory Deionized Water System

-NEWater’s Industrial Water Deionizer is widely used for ion chromatography, gas chromatography, trace metal analysis, microbial applications, protein purification, TOC testing for protein analysis, buffer distribution, cell culture, toxicity testing, HPLC, high-performance liquid chromatography, high purity standard solution preparation, quantitative analysis of trace elements, and other laboratory water.
+NEWater’s industrial water deionizer is widely used for ion chromatography, gas chromatography, trace metal analysis, microbial applications, protein purification, TOC testing for protein analysis, buffer distribution, cell culture, toxicity testing, HPLC, high-performance liquid chromatography, high purity standard solution preparation, quantitative analysis of trace elements, and other laboratory water.

 NEWater Mission：Bring New Life for Water